13 Weeks Currency Score Strength

-- The TA Charts for each Time Frame could also be consulted.
+- The Technical Analysis (TA) Charts for each Time Frame could also be consulted.

 For analyzing the best pairs to trade looking from a longer term perspective the last 13 weeks Currency Classification can be used in support.

-Strong: USD, JPY, NZD.
-The preferred range is from 6 to 8.
+Strong: USD, NZD.
+The preferred range is from 7 to 8.

-Neutral: CHF, AUD.
-The preferred range is from 4 to 5.
+Neutral: JPY, CHF, AUD.
+The preferred range is from 4 to 6.

 Weak: EUR, GBP, CAD.
 The preferred range is from 1 to 3.

-Here below you can see the Weekly Currency Score Chart of the USD and EUR with 6 months data as a reference.
+Below you can see the Weekly Currency Score Chart with the 6 months data as a reference.